-Just like when analyzing an investment instrument to check its viability for the long haul, a business must also access a certain product-line or services offered to observe its usefulness based on uptake by its end users or purchasers.
+When analyzing an investment instrument to check its viability for the long haul, you must also access a certain product-line or services offered. this helps to observe its usefulness based on uptake by its end users or purchasers.

 But likewise, if a potentially practical product required more attention from a quality or marketing point of view, you will be able to pick up the trends using a good business intelligence (BI) tool.